 Do you have a lot of unrelated jobs on your nursing resume?
+You probably worked lots of different jobs in the lead up to graduating from nursing school.
 Many job seekers — mostly young nurses and career changers — worry that having dissimilar work experience can hurt potential job prospects.
 But is having several unrelated jobs on your resume really an issue?
 According to interviewers and hiring managers, the answer is not really — especially if leaving it off means having a gap in your employment history.
 More importantly, employers aren’t just looking for evidence of relevant experience, they want transferable skills — skills that hold their value across a variety of nursing specialties, environments, and positions.

 What You Should Include:

 Because many of your past nursing positions have required different skill sets, it’s a good idea to group the most pertinent in a subsection at the top of your resume.
 Use the relevant experience section to spotlight the skills and accomplishments most applicable to the potential employer’s needs.

 Excel at patient care?
 Expert at handling young, cranky patients?
 Mention it!
 Doing so won’t only win the employer’s attention; it will position key words at the beginning of your resume, bringing you to the attention of automated resume scanners.
 Be sure to mention how many years of experience you have in the job description as well as how long you held each position.